arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Test CenterYou can take the exam at any authorized FAA Knowledge Testing Center.

-Number Of QuestionsThe exact number of questions is not publicly available, but it’s generally between 100-150.
+Number of QuestionsThe exact number of questions is not publicly available, but it’s generally between 100-150.

-PointsEach question is likely weighted equally.
+PointEach question is likely weighted equally.

-Duration Of ExamThe allocated time to complete the exam is typically around 2-3 hours.
+Duration of ExamThe allocated time to complete the exam is typically around 2-3 hours.

-What are the professional advantages of passing CBIR - Competency Based Instrument Rating License Test for Aeroplane?
+What are the professional advantages of passing the CBIR - Competency Based Instrument Rating License Test for Aeroplane?

 • Expanded Job Market: With an IR, you become qualified to fly in a wider range of weather conditions, including low visibility and cloud cover.
-This opens doors to jobs that require instrument flight, such as air taxi operations, corporate or business travel, weather research flights, and flight instruction.
+This opens doors to job that require instrument flight, such as air taxi operations, corporate or business travel, weather research flights, and flight instruction.

 Salary Considerations: